projectshft/contact-list/README.md

 ## Run locally

+As a prerequisite, make sure you have [Node](https://nodejs.org/en) installed on your machine.

 To run locally, fork and clone this repository.

 In the directory you want to install this app in, run the following commands in your bash terminal: